 TOP TRAVEL TALES

 Getting engaged on top of a Mayan temple in the jungles of Guatemala.
-It was sweltering and all I wanted to do was go down.
-Then the ring appeared, and I never wanted to leave.

 Learning how to plough paddy fields with water buffalo whilst visiting a rice farm in northern Laos.
-It's more difficult than it looks!

 WHERE I'VE BEEN RECENTLY